melting8snowman/badpress/README.md

  * create bad review
  * view other reviews
- * correlate to other reviews by clicking Like/Vote up -button
+ * correlate to other reviews by clicking Like/Vote up -button as badpress is a raging app, a user can update as many likes/dislikes (s)he wants in order to calm down
  * search for a specific company for reviews
  * see a list of all the reviews (s)he has written

 *An Admin* can:
+ * see all rewiews with all details
  * delete/hide insulting or abusive reviews
- * search for a specific company for reviews
+ * search for all reviews of a company
- * list all the reviews and see all data
+ * see a list of all the reviews (s)he has written
+ * operate all the functionalities that a normal user has available

 Further development options:
-A company could respond to the bad press given to them, but that feature will not be included in this development phase.
+A company could respond to the bad press given to them, but that feature will not be included in this version of the app.